Bonghwa County

-Bonghwa County (Bonghwa-gun) is a county in North Gyeongsang Province, South Korea.
+Bonghwa County is a county in North Gyeongsang Province, South Korea.
 It lies inland, at the northern edge of the province, and borders Gangwon province to the north.
 To the east it is bounded by Yeongyang and Uljin counties, to the south by Andong, and to the west by Yeongju.
 The county is ringed by the Taebaek and Sobaek Mountains, the highest of which is Taebaeksan (1,566.7m).
 Because of its mountainous location, Bonghwa has a colder climate than most of the province, with an average annual temperature of 10 °C.

 Bonghwa is connected to the national rail grid by the Yeongdong Line, which stops at Bonghwa station on its way between Yeongju and Gangneung.
 The Yeongdong Line, which is not known for its speed, stops at a total of 13 stations as it winds through Bonghwa, before ambling north into the next province.

 Korean National Treasure No. 201, a rock-carved seated Buddhist statue, is located in Bukji-ri, Murya-myeon.

 Famous people from Bonghwa include director Kim Ki-duk.
 The county is also the setting of the 2008 documentary film Old Partner, which has won numerous awards for its portrayal of rural life.